Jurmaize/Solids-LVRP/README.md

 Base Owl gaming credits go to the @OwlGamingCommunity.

 Big thanks go to: SanityKiller#4435 & Jurmaize#7464, old PowerPlay Latvian community for helping me test the gamemodes scripts, creating some of the logos in the gamemode and other small things.

+Thanks goes out to the Multi Theft Auto developers for giving us an epic platform to play on!
+Check out their GitHub Organization here: [MTA Github organization](https://github.com/multitheftauto)